 Brenda and I were once at WalMart when our oldest was just a toddler.
 Brenda needed to go to another department to do some shopping so she left our daughter with me (not an altogether good idea).
 You can probably guess what happened. . .
-I turned my back and before I knew it she was gone!
-I immediately went into panic mode.
+I turned my back and before I knew it she was gone! immediately went into panic mode.
 I found a WalMart associate and told her that my child was missing.
-A few seconds later I heard over the loudspeakers, "Code Adam, Code Adam" - which signals to the employees that a child is missing.
-It's like an Amber Alert at WalMart.
+A few seconds later I heard over the loudspeakers, "Code Adam, Code Adam" - which is like an Amber Alert at WalMart.
 Brenda would tell you that when she heard that announcement she knew that I'd lost our daughter; somehow she just knew it.
 You can imagine the relief when somebody found her wandering around the store by herself and turned her in.